nhsy/gcp-labs/lab1/EXERCISE.md

 ## Instructions
 An outline of the main steps are listed below:

-1. Create VPC with DMZ and Private subnets
 1. Create bastion instance
 1. Create proxy managed instance group
 1. Create internal load balancer for proxy managed instance group